wmhall/psyc-7v08/peer-evaluation-guidelines.md

 For each peer review submission, create an R project (e.g., `peer-review-hw01.Rproj`).

 Use R Markdown to write your peer reviews.
-Using R Markdown will allow you to easily reference code snippets.E.g.,
+Using R Markdown will allow you to easily reference code snippets.
+E.g.,

 > It was awesome when you did this.
 It helped me learn about X.